 As part of the Section 106 process, the federal agency solicited comment and feedback from Tribal Nations that have expressed an interest in the regions in which the Project is to be constructed.
 As part of that endeavor, no traditional cultural properties were identified within or immediately adjacent to the Project.
 No other heritage areas or special events have been identified within this segment of the Project.
 The Certificate Holder, and its assignees, continues to solicit information from the public and other stakeholders to identify such areas, should they exist.
-No heritage areas, special events or other resources have been identified for this package.
+If a heritage area or special event is identified, the Project will coordinate mitigation measures which may include restrictions on workspace or access to sites, scheduling considerations, or work hour reductions.